clap-rs/clap/README.md

 * **Major Bug Fixes in 1.4.6** We recommend everyone upgrade as soon as possible.
 See the [the changelog](https://github.com/kbknapp/clap-rs/blob/master/CHANGELOG.md) for details.
 * Using `get_matches_safe_*` family of methods no longer exits the process when help or version is displayed, instead it returns an `ClapError` with an `error_type` field set to `ClapErrorType::HelpDisplayed` or `ClapErrorType::VersionDisplayed` respectively.
 You must then call `ClapError::exit` or `std::process::exit` giving you the control.
+* Allows parsing without a binary name preceeding (useful for daemon modes and interactive CLIs)
 * `-Lvalue` style options are **now supported**! (i.e. `-L` is the short, and `value` is the value being passed.
 Equivilant to `-L value`).
 This can be combined with flag expansion.
 Example: `-lF2` could be parsed as `-l -F 2` where `-l` is a flag and `-F` is an option that takes a number.
 * There is a **new opt-in setting** (`AppSettings::TrailingVarArg`) to allow the final positional argument to be a vararg and have `clap` not interpret the remaining arguments (i.e. useful when final argument should be a list of arguments for another command or process)
 * You can now access values from an argument in a group via the group name, instead of having to check each arg name individually to find out which one was used.
 The same applies for checking if an arg from a group `is_present()`